 With a section accommodating small dogs, gravel to keep the mud and digging at bay, and a sturdy fence all around, Shaw Dog Park is a great destination for dogs and owners of all kinds.
 The people are friendly, the space is large and there are a lot of water bowls and trash cans around. – Ashlyn Frassinelli

 By Marcus Dowling

 I grew up a dog owner and dog lover.
-My grandmother owned schnauzers (Toby, Tess and last, but not least Chloe, with my mother living in her house now and owning yet another schnauzer, Fritz), while I was raised at home with my mom, for a few years we had an adorable, small, floppy-earned mutt named Sampson (he was a mix of a collie with many other breeds of dog).
-Sampson, a dog whose nature was very bipolar and being one of the few animals I’ve ever seen with such behavior, makes him the influence behind this playlist.
+My grandmother owned schnauzers (Toby, Tess, and last, but not least, Chloe, with my mother living in her house now and owning yet another schnauzer, Fritz).
+While I was raised at home with my mom, for a few years we had an adorable, small, floppy-eared mutt named Sampson (he was a mix of a collie with many other breeds of dog).
+Sampson was a dog whose nature was very bipolar.
+He was one of the few animals I’ve ever seen with such behavior, and that makes him the influence behind this playlist.